codevizit/codevizit/README.md

 ## 🧠 About Me

-I'm an aspiring AI professional and final-year BS Artificial Intelligence student, passionate about transforming complex data into intelligent solutions.
+I'm an aspiring AI professional and BS Artificial Intelligence graduate, passionate about transforming complex data into intelligent solutions.
 Equipped with hands-on experience in machine learning, deep learning, and data science, gained through real-world projects and top-rated certifications.
 Known for a strong analytical mindset, fast learning, and a drive to stay at the cutting edge of technology.
 Ready to